-This article presents ideas and information to help you make a more informed choice about hypnotherapy for phobias.
-We will explain exactly what phobias are, list some common phobias and discuss common treatment options, including hypnosis for phobias.
-If you are looking for help with a phobia, why not consider hypnotherapy?
+This article presents ideas and comprehensive information to help you make a more informed choice about hypnotherapy for phobias.
+We will explain exactly what phobias are, list some common phobias and discuss common treatment options, including hypnotherapy for phobias, cognitive behavioural therapy (CBT), medication and exposure therapy.

 How many people suffer with Phobias?